jmears63/batogram/README.md

     # It's good practice to have pip up to date:
     pip install pip --upgrade

+    # You may need to install some dependencies.
+On fedora it looks as follows.
+    # More information on pyaudio installation here: https://people.csail.mit.edu/hubert/pyaudio/
+    sudo dnf install python3-devel gcc portaudio-devel python3-tkinter

     # Install batogram and its dependencies.
 This may take a few moments.
     pip install batogram